mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 In the example above we have a straightforward screen with *Button* and *List* of products.
 As soon as we press the button, it changes the value of state property, and *SwiftUI* recreates *View*.

 #### @Binding
 @*Binding* provides reference like access for a value type.
 Sometimes we need to make the state of our *View* accessible for its children.
-But we can't simply pass that value because it is a value type it and *Swift* will pass the copy of that value.
+But we can't simply pass that value because it is a value type and *Swift* will pass the copy of that value.
 And this is where we can use *@Binding Property Wrapper*.

 ```swift
 struct FilterView: View {